microsoft/azuredevopslabs/labs/vsts/continuousintegration/readme.md

    <img src="images/42.png" width="624"/>

-7. You can also fail tests.
+7. You can fail tests by injecting the code into your project as shown below.
 Go to your Visual Studio.
 Expand **MyHealth.API.IntegrationTests** project.

 8. Click on **GetDoctors.cs** and modify the assert of the unit test **Administrator_Can_GetDoctors**.